 It has come to the point that even the King of Beasts, the lion, is at the mercy of man and his technology.
 In a second, man can choose to destroy an entire ecosystem or species.
 I hope that he will realize the responsibility that goes with his newfound power from his technology.

 As technology has evolved we have come to realize that we need vast amounts of energy to manipulate the objects (matter) around us.
 For example, if you want to move a boulder without technology the only option is to push it just as any other animal would do.
 Using our intelligence we might then deduce that there is strength in numbers and we would get our friends to help, which in a sense is a type of technology in itself.
 The next solution, like the chimp with the stick, might be to get a log and use "leverage" to move the boulder.
 Ultimately though, concentrated energy is our best resource to maneuver the objects of our technology.
 Hence, for example, we create gunpowder by combining elements like potassium nitrate, charcoal powder, and sulfur powder.
 We can then create dynamite and put it under the boulder so that we can move it even farther and with less effort.

 We have come to realize that energy is critical to ensure the continued operation of our technologies.
 We need fuel to power our planes across the sky.
 We need oil to keep our homes warm and to run our factories.
-Our growing world population has given us an insatiable desire to consume more and more coal and oil which emit carbon dioxide.
+Our growing world population has given us an insatiable desire to consume more and more coal and oil that emit carbon dioxide.
 Given that we are realizing that this may be affecting global temperatures, we have made an effort to find new sources of energy such as:

 a) Solar power to harness the power from the sun.

 b) Harnessing wind power from the movement of the air around us and from the movement of the oceans.